livreQ/livreq.github.io/_pages/about.md

 ## About me
 <!--- ![profile](images/profile/me.jpg) -->
-I am currently a postdoctoral fellow in the Data Science Institute and the [Robot Vision & Learning Lab](https://rvl.cs.toronto.edu/) at the University of Toronto, working with Prof. [Florian Shkurti](https://www.cs.toronto.edu/~florian/).
+I am currently a PI at the ELLIS Institute Finland and an Assistant Professor in the Department of Computer Science at Aalto University.
+Previously, I was a postdoctoral fellow in the Data Science Institute and the [Robot Vision & Learning Lab](https://rvl.cs.toronto.edu/) at the University of Toronto, working with Prof. [Florian Shkurti](https://www.cs.toronto.edu/~florian/).
 Additionally, I serve as a Faculty Affiliate Researcher at the Vector Institute.

 I got my Ph.D. (dissertation with honor) from Laval University in Mar.
 2024, where I was supervised by Prof. [Mario Marchand](https://scholar.google.ca/citations?user=M792u2sAAAAJ&hl=en).
 Prior to this, I was a senior algorithm engineer at Baidu and Bytedance.
 I obtained my master of science in engineering (diplôme d'ingénière) at [Institut Polytechnique de Paris - Telecom Paris](https://www.telecom-paris.fr/en/home) and my bachelor's from [Chien-Shiung Wu College](https://en.wikipedia.org/wiki/Chien-Shiung_Wu_College), [Southeast University](https://en.wikipedia.org/wiki/Southeast_University) in China.

+## Recruitements
+I am actively seeking self-motivated candidates with strong mathematical backgrounds and programming skills to join the Basic Intelligence Lab (BIL) at Aalto University.
+We currently have multiple fully funded PhD and postdoctoral positions available (with 3000+ euros per month for phd students, 4000+ euros per month for postdocs).
+Competitive candidates can be nominated as ELLIS PhD/Postdoc or directly apply through **[ELLIS (European Laboratory for Learning and Intelligent Systems)](https://ellis.eu/news/ellis-phd-program-call-for-applications-2025)** program.

+Our lab focuses on fundamental challenges in machine learning and artificial intelligence.
+We aim to advance theories, algorithms, and applications of ML and AI.
+The successful candidate will engage in research within one or more of the following areas:
+* Next-generation Gen AI:
+	* Controllable and test-time adaptive generative models.
+	* Reasoning for self-verification.
+	* Theory for compositionality, generation diversity and sampling efficiency.
+    * Applications in domains such as scientific discovery and robotics in collaboration with interdisciplinary partners.
+* Scientific Foundation Models with Human in the Loop.
+* Trustworthy AI: robustness, privacy, security, etc...
+* Transfer Learning in the Context of RL and Generative Models.

+Applicants should hold a relevant Master's degree in Computer Science, Statistics, Electrical Engineering, or related fields.
+Ideal candidates are curious, open-minded, and collaborative.
+Please upload the following documents to this [form](Degree certificates ) if you are interested.
+- CV
+- Publication list
+- Degree certificates and academic transcripts
+- Research statement (if applicable)
+- Contact details of at least two referees (or letters of recommendation, if applicable).

 ## Research Goals